ansible/ansible/docs/docsite/rst/community/reporting_bugs_and_features.rst

 Requesting a feature
 ====================

+Before you request a feature, check what is :ref:`planned for future Ansible Releases <roadmaps>`.
 The best way to get a feature into Ansible is to :ref:`submit a pull request <community_pull_requests>`, either against ansible-core or against a collection.
 See also :ref:`ansible_collection_merge_requirements`.

 You can also submit a feature request through opening an issue in the `ansible/ansible <https://github.com/ansible/ansible/issues>`_ for ``ansible-core`` or in a corresponding collection repository (refer to the :ref:`Bugs in collections<reporting_bugs_in_collections>` section to learn how to find a proper issue tracker).